jsozaparra/jsozaparra.github.io/_pages/fibromyalgia.md

     </div>
 </div>
 <div class="caption">
     The spoon theory and a summary of some of the most commmon symptoms of fibromyalgia.
-Sourves to the images <a href="https://me-pedia.org/wiki/Spoon_theory">here</a> and <a href="https://www.verywellhealth.com/fibromyalgia-symptoms-716139">here.</a>
+Sources to the images <a href="https://me-pedia.org/wiki/Spoon_theory">here</a> and <a href="https://www.verywellhealth.com/fibromyalgia-symptoms-716139">here.</a>
 </div>